samterainsights/sftp/README.md

 See the [GoDoc](http://godoc.org/github.com/tera-insights/sftp) for full documentation and small examples.
 Larger examples can be found in the `examples/` folder.

+When building your executable, include the `sftp_debug` [build tag](https://dave.cheney.net/2014/09/28/using-build-to-switch-between-debug-and-release) to compile this library with debugging output.

 ## Contributing

 We welcome pull requests, bug fixes and issue reports.